-Since September 2017, PEQAB has only accepted paperless submissions.
-In addition, upon referral to the Board, your institution will be invoiced for the non-refundable application fee of \$5,000 CDN (or \$10,000/\$15,000 in the case of cluster/bundled applications) payable to the Ontario Ministry of Finance.
-Organizations applying for Ministerial consent are required to submit all materials electronically on a USB stick or equivalent.
+Upon referral to the Board, the institution will be invoiced for the non-refundable application fee of \$5,000 CDN payable to the Ontario Ministry of Finance.
+Organizations applying for Ministerial consent are required to submit all materials electronically.
 For details on what to include please see instructions under 4.2 (new program) and 4.3 (program renewals).

-Send all materials to
+Send all materials electronically to